jolocom/Stacks-did-method/docs/resolution_specification.md

 base58-check encoding of 20 bytes of 0's), and (2) changes the zone file to include an unresolvable URL.
 This prevents the DID from resolving, and prevents it from being updated.

+## 3.5 Migration of Stacks v1 DIDs

+The previously developed Blockstack `did:stack:` DID method ([defined here](https://github.com/blockstack/stacks-blockchain/blob/stacks-1.0/docs/blockstack-did-spec.md#blockstack-did-method-specification)) allows users to derive a valid, resolvable `did:stack:` DID given a BNS name they own, similarly to the approach outlined in this document.

+Both the `did:stack` and `did:stack:v2` DID methods rely on the BNS system (although different itterations of it) to enable the resolution of a DID to a set of public keys via a BNS name.

+As described in the [BNS documentation](https://docs.stacks.co/build-apps/references/bns), the Stacks V1 blockchain implemented BNS through first-order name operations (written to the underlying chain).
+In Stacks V2, BNS is instead implemented through a smart-contract loaded during the genesis block.

+The BNS smart contract can be used to resolve both names registered using the V2, as well as the V1 BNS implementations (names registered on V1 have been migrated to the new system, and were included in the initial BNS contract state during deployment).

+Any valid *on-chain* v1 DID (e.g. `did:stack`) can therefore be easily updated to a valid, resolvable Stacks v2 on-chain DID (given that the underlying BNS name is resolvable via the BNS contract) by updating the NSI part of the DID in accordance with the structure defined in this document.
+The general migration steps for such a DID are:

+1. Replace the `did:stack` DID Method identifier with `did:stack:v2`.
+2. Extract the `address` and `index` values encoded in the NSI.
+3. Discard the `index` value.
+In the new BNS system each principal can only hold one on-chain name.
+The `index` part of the NSI needs to be replaced with the identifier of the Stacks transaction which registered the name.
+4. Given that the name record was migrated (i.e. included in the initial state of the BNS contract during deployment, and not registered using a `name-update`, `name-import`, etc. transaction) no Stacks transaction ID is available to uniquely reference the registration.
+Instead, the identifier of the contract deployment transaction can be used.

+*A example, plus a link to a code snippet / test case will be included shortly.*

 # 4. Security Considerations